SuperClaude-Org/SuperCodex_Framework/Docs/Reference/troubleshooting.md

 ### Troubleshooting

 **Q: Commands are slow or hanging - what should I do?**
-A: 1) Check system resources with `top`, 2) Reduce scope with `--scope file`, 3) Focus on specific tasks, 4) Restart Gemini CLI session to clear cache.
+A: 1) Check system resources with `top`, 2) Reduce scope with `--scope file`, 3) Focus on specific tasks, 4) Restart Codex CLI session to clear cache.

-**Q: How do I reset SuperGemini to default configuration?**
+**Q: How do I reset SuperCodex to default configuration?**
-A: `cp ~/.gemini/GEMINI.md ~/.gemini/GEMINI.md.backup && python3 -m SuperGemini install --reset-config` creates backup and resets to defaults.
+A: `cp ~/.codex/CODEX.md ~/.codex/CODEX.md.backup && python3 -m SuperCodex install --reset-config` creates backup and resets to defaults.

-**Q: Can I contribute to SuperGemini development?**
+**Q: Can I contribute to SuperCodex development?**
 A: Yes!
 See [Contributing Guide](../Developer-Guide/contributing-code.md) for development setup and contribution process.

 ## System Diagnostics